MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab01_Implement_Linux_clustering_on_Azure_VMs.md

 ![TODO Placeholder image update to have proper names and numbers](../media/az120-lab01-ha-hana-replication.png)

-**The clustering architecture** resulting from this exercise is a high-availability (HA) cluster designed to support SAP HANA deployments on Azure.
+**The clustering architecture** resulting from this lab is a high-availability (HA) cluster designed to support SAP HANA deployments on Azure.
 This HA cluster is implemented using Linux clustering on Azure Virtual Machines running the SUSE distribution of Linux.

 The cluster consists of a pair of Azure Virtual Machines configured in the same availability set, which ensures that at least one of the VMs is available during planned or unplanned maintenance.
 The VMs are also placed in the same proximity placement group to minimize network latency.